 There are an estimated 600 structures and 3,500 people in the South Boulder Creek floodplain within city limits.
-Flood mitigation studies have looked at several locations along the creek and through extensive public feedback and analysis, found the best location for stormwater detention was near US-36 on property owned by the University of Colorado-Boulder.
+Flood mitigation studies have looked at several locations along the creek and through extensive public feedback and analysis, found the best location for flood detention was near US-36 on property owned by the University of Colorado-Boulder.

 The purpose of flood mitigation, or lessening the damaging effects of a flood, is to provide protection for community members and major utilities and transportation infrastructure including US-36 and Foothills Parkway, while being the least impactful to open space.
 Since City Council approved the plan in 2015, city staff has been working collaboratively with CU-Boulder and the Colorado Department of Transportation (CDOT) in developing flood mitigation options for the area that will impact 2,300 community members, 260 structures and 1,100 dwelling units.

 Over the last 80 years, South Boulder Creek has flooded significantly six times, with overtopping of US-36 happening in 1969 and 2013.
 As a result, the city has been working to mitigate future flood impacts over the last decade.
 Learn about major milestones in the South Boulder Creek Flood Mitigation project.
 Review past milestones here.
 Major Milestones.